Houston home to rival Martin Luther King Day parades

 By JUAN A. LOZANO

-HOUSTON (AP) - For more than two decades, Houston has had competing parades on Martin Luther King Jr. Day.
+HOUSTON (AP) - For more than two decades, Houston has had competing parades on Martin Luther King Jr. Day, with organizers lobbing allegations of favoritism and conspiracy at each other and at city officials as the groups battled over permits and preferred starting times.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.